brevzin/cpp_proposals/md/sb-extensions.md

-Title: Structured Bindings extensions
+Title: Structured Bindings can introduce a Pack
-Status: D
-Shortname: Dxxxx
-Level: 0
-Document-Number: DxxxxR0
+Document-Number: D1061R0
 Date: 2018-05-01
 Authors: Barry Revzin, barry dot revzin at gmail dot com
 Authors: Jonathan Wakely, jonathan dot wakely at gmail dot com
-Group: wg21
 Audience: EWG

 # Motivation

 Function parameter packs and tuples are conceptually very similar.
 Both are heterogeneous sequences of objects.
-Some problems are easier to solve with a parameter pack, some are easier to solve with a `#!c++ tuple`.
-Today, it's trivial to convert a pack to a `#!c++ tuple`, but it's somewhat more involved to convert a `#!c++ tuple` to a pack.
-You have to go through [`#!c++ std::apply()`](http://en.cppreference.com/w/cpp/utility/apply):
+Some problems are easier to solve with a parameter pack, some are easier to solve with a `tuple`.
+Today, it's trivial to convert a pack to a `tuple`, but it's somewhat more involved to convert a `tuple` to a pack.
+You have to go through [`std::apply()`](https://wg21.link/n3915):

     :::c++
     std::tuple<A, B, C> tup = ...;